AdeAdeB/Titanic_Survival_Analysis/README.md

 - Group dynamics should be considered in disaster response planning.

 ## Project Files
-- `notebooks/titanic_eda.ipynb` – Full exploratory data analysis
+- `notebooks/Titanic Analysis.ipynb` – Full exploratory data analysis
 - `data/` – Dataset used for the analysis